yubrajbhoi/termux-python/Doc/library/ctypes.rst

 values when there are more than one, so the GetWindowRect function now returns a RECT instance, when called.

-Output parameters can be combined with the :attr:`~_FuncPtr.errcheck` protocol to do further output processing and error checking.
+Output parameters can be combined with the :attr:`~_CFuncPtr.errcheck` protocol to do further output processing and error checking.
 The win32 ``GetWindowRect`` api function returns a ``BOOL`` to signal success or failure, so this function could do the error checking, and raises an exception when the api call failed::